core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

        The client verifies the original countersignature SIGNATURE.

-   - If the verification of the countersignature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated to the server if the response is an Observe notification {{RFC7641}}.
+   - If the verification of the countersignature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated with the server if the response is an Observe notification {{RFC7641}}.

    - After a successful verification of the countersignature, the client performs also the following actions if the response is not an Observe notification.